MuleSoft-AI-Chain-Project/mule-amazon-bedrock-connector/README.md

 - Query across multiple knowledge bases simultaneously
 - Apply different retrieval configurations per knowledge base
 - Maintain existing flows without breaking changes

+## Version History

+### Version 0.5.6

+**New Feature: Reranking Configuration for Knowledge Base Queries**

+Added support for reranking configuration in Agent Chat and Agent Chat Streamed operations.
+This feature allows you to improve the relevance of query responses by reranking retrieved results using Amazon Bedrock reranker models.

+**Reranking Configuration Parameters:**

+- **Reranking Type**: Type of reranking configuration (defaults to "BEDROCK")
+- **Model ARN**: The Amazon Resource Name (ARN) of the foundation model to use for reranking
+- **Number of Reranked Results**: The number of results to return after reranking
+- **Selection Mode**: How to consider metadata when reranking:
+  - `ALL`: Consider all metadata fields
+  - `SELECTIVE`: Consider only selected metadata fields
+- **Fields to Exclude**: (When SELECTIVE mode) List of metadata field names to exclude from consideration
+- **Fields to Include**: (When SELECTIVE mode) List of metadata field names to include in consideration (mutually exclusive with fieldsToExclude)
+- **Additional Model Request Fields**: Optional map of additional fields to include in the model request during reranking

+**Usage:**

+The reranking configuration is part of the knowledge base configuration and can be specified for each knowledge base when using multiple knowledge bases.
+This allows you to apply different reranking strategies per knowledge base.

+**Benefits:**

+- Improve search result relevance by reranking retrieved documents
+- Fine-tune reranking behavior using selective metadata filtering
+- Configure reranking independently for each knowledge base in multi-KB scenarios
+- Leverage Amazon Bedrock's reranker models for better search quality

+For more information, see the [AWS Bedrock documentation on reranking](https://docs.aws.amazon.com/bedrock/latest/APIReference/API_agent-runtime_InvokeAgent.html).